Can I stop the eviction by paying what I owe?

 3. Pay before the date the eviction order says you have to move

 If the (LTB) has sent you an eviction order, you can try to “void” or cancel the eviction .

 To do this, you must pay the full amount shown in the order.
 This amount usually includes the landlord's costs for applying to the LTB and any charges, in addition to the rent.
 And you must pay the amount on or before the date shown in the order.

 The total amount you need to pay, and the date you must pay it by, is usually at the end of the last page of the eviction order, in a chart under the heading “Amount the Tenants must pay to void the eviction order and continue the tenancy“.

 You must also pay any rent that becomes due after the date the eviction order was written.
-For example, if the Board made the eviction order in January but you are paying in February, you will also have to pay the full rent for February to cancel the order.
-This is not included in the amount set out in the Order so you will have to make sure to add it when you pay.
+For example, if the LTB made the eviction order in January but you are paying in February, you will also have to pay the full rent for February to cancel the order.
+This is not included in the amount set out in the order so you will have to make sure to add it when you pay.